28-Year-Old Defensive Tackle – Green Bay Packers

 B.J.
 Raji Contract Information:

-Signed a one-year, $4 million contract with the Packers in March of 2014.
+Agreed to a one-year contract with the Packers in March of 2015.

 To instantly reveal our fantasy analysis of every player – including B.J.
 Raji – simply subscribe now.